Karl-Theodor zu Guttenberg: Education

-In 2019, Guttenberg again received the title "Doctor of Philosophy" from the University of Southampton.
+In 2019, Guttenberg was awarded a Doctor of Philosophy degree from the University of Southampton.

 Political career

 Guttenberg is a member of the Christian Social Union of Bavaria (CSU) and held different positions within the party, including that of secretary general.

 Member of Parliament

 In 2002, Guttenberg was elected to the Bundestag as the representative of Kulmbach.
 He was reelected in 2005, winning 60.0% of the votes in his constituency.
 In 2009, he was reelected again with 68.1% of the votes in his district, obtaining the highest percentage of votes of all elected representatives in Germany for that election cycle.

 From October 2005 to November 2008, Guttenberg served as chairman of the CDU/CSU parliamentary group in the Bundestag's Foreign Affairs Committee and as spokesman of the CDU/CSU parliamentary group in the Bundestag's Committee on disarmament, non-proliferation and arms control.
 He also chaired the CSU Foreign Policy Expert Committee and the German-British parliamentary group during that time.